Start My Answer

 • Keep a copy for your own records.

 The opposing attorney’s address should be listed on the Summons and Complaint.
 The courthouse address isn’t always as easy to find.
 It’s usually easiest to send your Answer to the court via USPS-certified mail with a return receipt requested.
-But some courts require electronic filing or have other special filing rules.
+However, some courts require electronic filing or have other special filing rules.

-Luckily, SoloSuit does all the filing research for you so you don’t have to.
+Luckily, SoloSuit does all the filing research for you, so you don’t have to.

 Let SoloSuit file your Answer for you in all 50 states.